pietrobraione/sushi/README.md

 for an `avl_tree.AvlTree` class under test, if you have specified the option `-out /your/out/dir`, could be something like `/your/out/dir/avl_tree/AvlTree_findMax_PC_2_1_Test.java`.
-If you want to compile and execute the test suites add the right root to the classpath andqualify the class name of the test suite with the package name, e.g.:
+If you want to compile and execute the test suites add the right root to the classpath and qualify the class name of the test suite with the package name, e.g.: